 - Complete medication list

 This information is required from every health care provider, prescriber, or facility where you received care.
 SSA administrators will also need their complete contact information.
-We help you compile this information along with proof of your employers and job descriptions for the 15 years prior to the onset of your disabling injury or illness.
+We can help you compile this information along with proof of your employers and job descriptions for the 15 years before the onset of your disabling injury or illness.

 Our Clients are Our Priority

 In addition to helping clients collect SSD benefits, our team guides injured clients through the entire application and appeals process.
 Social Security Disability clients we have helped in the past said:

 - “Andrea stuck with me to the end.
 I could always get through to her.
 Her staff was great and would always get right back with me.
 I wasn’t just “a file in a cabinet” and I was treated as if I was the only client.” – Lavonda